Family traditions: Modern studies of family traditions

 The study of family tradition and personality has attracted the attention of social scientists.
 Ernest W. Burgess, Professor of Sociology at the University of Chicago, has defined the term in these words:

 Sometimes, family traditions are associated with practices and beliefs which are handed over from one generation to the next, and during this process of transmission they acquire an aura of spirituality.
 Transmission of any set of such family traditions, acquiring spiritual significance, is largely an intuitive phenomenon, and the flow of family traditions continue without any intention, and the same continue to move on from one generation to another.
 Family traditions for most families remain largely confined to family members, but sometimes, outsiders may also be associated with a particular family's family traditions.

 Functioning of family traditions

 Halbwachs in his book "On Collective Meare revealed only to its members.
 But these memories, as in the religious traditions of the family of antiquity, consist not only of a series of individual images of the past.
 They are at the same time models, examples, and elements of teaching.
 They express the general attitude of the group; they not only reproduce its history but also define its nature and its qualities and weaknesses".

+Maintaining family traditions, such as preparing particular foods for holidays, is a form of emotional labor called kinkeeping.